XAITK/xaitk-saliency/docs/introduction.rst

 for images typically generate the "related questions" by **image perturbation** techniques.
-These repeatedly change or partially obscure the input image to create new images to run through the AI, which in turn generate the "related answers" the XAI uses to form its explanation.
+These repeatedly change or partially obscure the input image to create new images to run through the AI, which in turn generates the "related answers" the XAI uses to form its explanation.

 .. figure:: figures/intro-rise-annotated.png